 Yet frontier markets are also countries where a single event—either political or macroeconomic—can oftentimes turn things around in an unprecedented manner, Herber says, and set a nation going in a completely new direction.

 He cites the example of Bangladesh, a country with one of the lowest GDP per capita incomes in the world and one that some years ago, suffered a coup that resulted in a military dictatorship.
 Last year, the country held democratic elections, and since then, Heber says, it has been on an extremely positive course.
-In fact, the Bangladeshi stock market was up 45% in 2010.
+In fact, the Bangladeshi

 Herber also gives the example of the Caribbean island nation of Trinidad and Tobago, which a few years ago successfully attracted a whopping $5 billion in foreign direct investment to build a massive liquid natural gas plant.
 Today, that plant has become one of the most important contributors to GDP growth in the country.